Ode to My Family: Critical reception

 Dave Sholin from the Gavin Report felt that O'Riordan's delivery "gives this song a special meaning, which makes for a compelling musical experience."
 Chuck Campbell from Knoxville News Sentinel said the new album "offers a bucolic opening" in "Ode to My Family".
 Dave Jennings from Melody Maker viewed it as "a curious but brave choice as a single" featuring "a highly personal and intriguing lyric."
 He added, "Dolores delivers it with her usual fierce conviction, and the song becomes a slightly guilty pleasure, like you're eavesdropping on a domestic row."

 Pan-European magazine Music & Media wrote, "Let Dolores be your station's guardian angel.
 Real Christmas family spirit is generated by this ballad which surpasses all the rest currently available when it comes to sincerity."
 Pete Stanton from Smash Hits gave it a score of two out of five, saying, "'Ode to My Family' is back to their folky ways.
 Very Irish, tinkling strings and probably a pint or two of Guinness in the studio."
 In 2018, Billboard and Stereogum ranked the song number eight and number four, respectively, on their lists of the top ten Cranberries songs.

 Music video

 The single's accompanying music video, shot in black-and-white, was directed by American visual artist, cinematographer, and director Samuel Bayer, who had also directed the band's video for their preceding single, "Zombie".
-Bayer stated on his Facebook account that the "Ode to My Family" music video was edited by Robert Duffy (video editor), and the "Zombie" video was edited by Eric Zumbrennen.
+Bayer stated on his Facebook account that the "Ode to My Family" music video was edited by Robert Duffy at Spot Welders, and the "Zombie" video was edited by Eric Zumbrennen.